Chevron Corporation (CVX) Stock Price & Analysis

 Why Price Reactions May Be Stronger?

 Days-to-Cover is elevated versus its own history, but absolute short interest remains moderate.
-In the latest reporting period, short interest continues to increase.
 Average trading volume is weakening, indicating contracting liquidity.
+Price action is compressing (range is tightening), which can make breaks more sensitive.
+Price is consolidating near highs with a weak upward bias; surface strength may mask a more fragile structure.
 Adaptive thresholds applied to liquidity weakness, near-high detection, and compression sensitivity.
-Rising short pressure is occurring while liquidity is deteriorating.
-As a result, similar news or market events could lead to price moves about 1× larger than usual.
+High-level consolidation and compression suggest a fragile upside structure.
+As a result, similar news or market events could lead to price moves about 2× larger than usual.

 Note: